Everyone is Not the Same

 If you’re going to put in a lot of time and effort into a project, you want to see results.
 When it comes to segmenting customers, the amount of legwork involved is greatly outweighed by the benefits.

-First, customer segmentation increases the chances that customers stay with you.
-It allows for the creation of targeted marketing campaigns and for you to offer personalized products and services.
+First, customer segmentation increases the chances that existing customers stay with you.
+It allows for the creation of personalized products and services for a target audience.
 When someone sees a message or product tailored to them, they‘re more likely to stop looking elsewhere, and instead, keep coming back to you.
 That's important because it can be up to 25 times more expensive to attract new customers than to retain the ones you have.
-That last sentence is worth reading again.
+That last sentence regarding loyal customers is worth reading again.
 Go ahead.

 Very simply: